Kethen/sdl_lg4ff_util/README.md

 gmake -j $(sysctl -n hw.ncpu) # make sure gnu make and gcc are installed

 # build project (MacOS)
-make -j $(sysctl -n hw.ncpu) # make sure some kind of xcode is installed and configured, alternatively the Xcode project file should also work
+make -j $(sysctl -n hw.ncpu) # make sure some kind of Xcode is installed and configured, alternatively the Xcode project file should also work

 ```